iGEM-Engineering/iGEM-DBTL-bootcamp/2_build/2_build.md

 3. receiving data back and using a sequence alignment tool

 If possible, we encourage you to use sequencing to confirm the constructs you have assembled for this bootcamp.
-For sequence alignment, you will use the GenBank files for your _in silico_ assemblies from the Design Module.
+For sequence alignment, you will use the [GenBank files](../genbank_files/part%20in%20backbone/Validation/) for your _in silico_ assemblies.

 However plasmid sequencing can be expensive, so you may want to restriction map your individual clones beforehand and select one or two clones for sequencing.